ahwelgemoed/fod_Boilerplate/README.md

 #### Label

-Label work similat that adjusting the Time abut you are naming it
+Label work simulate that adjusting the time abut you are naming it

 ```javascript
 tl.add(LABEL)